oyusti/api/README.md

 - First, Go to the directory where you want to install and clone the project In the terminal

+   '''
-   '''git clone git@github.com:oyusti/api.git'''
+   git clone git@github.com:oyusti/api.git
+   '''

 In the terminal Enter the directory

-'''cd api'''
+'''
+cd api
+'''

 - run "composer install" to install dependencies and then "npm install"

+'''
-'''composer install
+composer install
-   run "npm install'''
+run "npm install
+'''

 - Copy the "env_example" file and create the "env" file